Norfolk and Western 611: 1990s

-In early 1991, the Norris Yard maintainers replaced No. 611's crown sheet and tires and overhauled its trailing truck.
-Upon returning to service, it joined No. 4501 and No. 1218 on a triple-header, hauling a 28-car passenger excursion train from Chattanooga to Ooltewah, Tennessee, on November 3, during the NS steam program's 25th anniversary.
-While No. 4501 took the first eight coaches to Cleveland, Tennessee, and then back to Chattanooga, the two N&W steamers hauled the rest to Atlanta.
-After the 1991 season ended, No. 611's tender was fitted with coal boards to increase its capacity, which enabled the locomotive to run more than 300 mi without stopping for coal.

-On May 2, 1992, No. 611 ran its first excursion on the Bristol Line from Radford to Bristol, Virginia and back, sponsored by the Watauga Valley Chapter NRHS.
-In late October 1992, No. 611 ran two round-trip excursions from Charlotte to Asheville, North Carolina.
+On May 2, 1992, No. 611 ran its first excursion on the Bristol Line—from Radford to Bristol, Virginia, and back—sponsored by the Watauga Valley Chapter NRHS.
+In October 1992, No. 611 ran two round-trip excursions from Charlotte to Asheville, North Carolina.
 The first, on October 24, ran via the Old Fort Loops.
 The second, on the following day, brought 20 passenger cars over the Saluda Grade, the steepest standard-gauge mainline railway grade in the United States.
-On the advice of NS Piedmont Division superintendent Eugene Greene, the consist was split up at the bottom of the grade to prevent the couplers on the passenger cars from breaking while climbing the steepest part of Saluda Grade.
-Three assisting EMD SD40-2 diesel locomotives pulled the first 15 cars, while No. 611 pulled the last five.
-The latter briefly wheel slipped and stalled for a few minutes near downtown Saluda, then finally reached the top of the grade.
-The locomotives and cars were reassembled in the Saluda siding for the rest of the trip to Asheville and the return trip back to Charlotte.
-(Note: No. 611 went to Saluda Grade three more times: on May 30, 1993, and October 23 and November 13, 1994.)
-Also that same year, McKinnon retired and David R. Goode took over as chairman and CEO of NS.
-Like the former, the latter would try to make a profit by running freight trains and evaluate the steam program annually to gauge its effectiveness.
+It was the first time a steam locomotive had gone over the grade since No. 4501 in 1972.
+On the advice of NS Piedmont Division superintendent Eugene Greene, the consist was split at the bottom of Saluda Grade to prevent the couplers on the passenger cars from breaking on the steepest part.
+Three assisting EMD SD40-2 diesel locomotives pulled the first 15 cars.
+Pulling the last five, No. 611 saw its wheels slip and then stalled for a few minutes near downtown Saluda, then reached the top of the grade.
+The locomotives and cars were reassembled in the Saluda siding to continue to Asheville and return to Charlotte.
+That year, McKinnon retired; his successor as chairman and CEO of NS, David R. Goode, would continue the railroad's effort to make a profit by running freight trains, with annual evaluations of the steam program.